brndd/avanto-tripwire-fastmap/README.md

 - Sig type on this side: K162
 - Sig type on other side: C008 (frig holes into C5 are always this type)

-Had we instead input `K5A ABC EC K162`, the sig type on the other would be H296, because non-frigate C5>C5 connections are always this type.
-If we were in a C3 instead, it would be M267.
+Had we instead input `K5A ABC EC K162`, the sig type on the other side would be H296, because non-frigate C5>C5 connections are always this type.
+If we were in a C3 instead, it would be M267, the type for C5>C3 connections.

 The box looks like this with the syntax help open.
 The syntax view is hidden by default though.